ChrisFeline/AssetRipperGuidPatcher/README.md

 4. Then go to the top bar and run:
     - `Kittenji` **/** `AssetRipper Guid Patch`
 5. An open folder dialog will open, locate your game's exported directory and select the generated folder called: `ExportedProject`
-6. After the tool is done processing your files, you can now import the prefabs and other assets to your project.
-Enjoy.
+6. After the tool is done processing your files, copy the following folders into the **Assets** directory located in your project.
+    - AnimationClips
+    - AnimatorController
+    - AudioClip
+    - CubeMap
+    - Material
+    - Mesh
+    - MonoBehaviour
+    - PhysicMaterial
+    - PrefabInstance
+    - RenderTexture
+    - Scenes
+    - Sprite
+    - Texture2D
+    - VideoClip